 &lt;sup>15Sections 103 to 105 Education and Inspections Act 2006 and regulations made under these sections.

-&lt;sup>16As set out in the Education (Information About Individual Pupils) (England) Regulations 2013.
+As set out in the Education (Information About Individual Pupils) (England) Regulations 2013.

 Part 5: The governing board's and Local Authority's duties to arrange education for excluded pupils